mastercomfig/mastercomfig/docs/customization/modules.md

 Adjust characters details.

+!!! tip
+    Facial animations will only work on `lod=medium_high` and higher.

 Default setting: based on which preset you are currently using.

 * **`characters=very_low`**: Disables facial animations, no eyes or teeth.